SirWaffle/Hallucinator/README.md

 -  I am treating this as my own private repo without concerns of anyone that might look at this code, so things may change without warning and with low quality

 ## Change list from original repository
+- many changes to make this script more friendly when launched from a seperate process ( ie, discord bot )
 - minor memory usage reductions
 - minor performance improvements
 - can now fully generate deterministic images, although its slower and can't be used with pooling and other features